42Bastian/rmac/rmac.rst

 tions that the shell prompt is a percent sign (%) and that your input (the stuff you type) is presented in **bold face**.

-If you have been reading carefully, you know that MADMAC can generate an executable file without linking.
+If you have been reading carefully, you know that RMAC can generate an executable file without linking.
 This is useful for making small, stand alone programs that don't require externals or library routines.
 For example, the following two commands: